laiducanh/laiducanh.github.io/_posts/2025-03-26-energy-of-a-hydrogen-atom.md

 ## Python Implementation

-We begin by the first matrix in Equation … involving the discretized Laplace operator and the effective potential terms in a tridiagonal matrix.
+We begin by generating the first matrix in Equation \eqref{eq:eigen} involving the discretized Laplace operator and the effective potential terms in a tridiagonal matrix.
 This matrix represents the Hamiltonian matrix to be diagonalized in order to solve the eigenproblem.
 Its eigenvalues are directly the energy states $E$, and the corresponding eigenvectors $u$ are related to radial part of the hydrogen wavefunction $R$ through the simple substitution we adopted earlier, $u=rR$.
 Remember the matrix takes in the variables:  $r$ is the radial coordinate, and $l$ is the angular momentum number.

 ```python
 import numpy as np